10th Ave. Productions

 10th Ave.
 Productions (10e Ave Productions) is a Canadian animation studio, headed by producer Nancy Florence Savard.

 Launched in 1998 in Saint-Augustin-de-Desmaures, the company produced short films and television programs before releasing its first full-length animated feature, The Legend of Sarila (La Légende de Sarila), in 2013.

 The studio has since also released the films The Rooster of St. Victor (La Coq de St-Victor) in 2014, Mission Kathmandu: The Adventures of Nelly and Simon (Nelly et Simon: Mission Yéti) in 2017, Felix and the Treasure of Morgäa (Félix et le trésor de Morgäa) in 2021, and Katak: The Brave Beluga (Katak, le brave béluga) in 2023.

 In 2022, Savard received the inaugural Prix Rock-Demers from the Festival international du film pour enfants de Montréal.

+History and studio expansion

+The studio launched its initial operations creating short films and television programs before transitioning into full-length commercial cinema.
+In 2013, the company achieved a milestone by producing The Legend of Sarila, which was marketed as Canada's first 3D stereoscopic animated feature film.